 Overfishing has created downward systemic pressure on ocean habitats and fish, threatening the viability of fish stocks and the health of the ocean.
 In 2010, 30 percent of the stocks reported by FAO were either overexploited, depleted or recovering from depletion.

-Sea Around Us findings suggest that FAO reports may underestimate fishery catch numbers by 30 to 50 percent in developed countries, and over 100 percent in many developing countries.
-The need for analysis to evaluate total catch is critical in determining fisheries policy and providing food security in developing nations.
+Sea Around Us findings indicate that data reported by FAO on behalf of countries have underestimated fishery catches by 50 percent since 1950, and global catches have been declining steadily since peak catch in 1996 (Pauly and Zeller 2016a).
+The need for analysis to evaluate total catch is critical in determining fisheries policy and providing food security in developing countries.

-The Sea Around Us, a project at the University of British Columbia supported by the Paul G. Allan Family Foundation and Vulcan Inc., a Paul G. Allen company, provides reconstructed catch data to assess the impact of fisheries on marine ecosystems and offer mitigating solutions to stakeholders.
+The Sea Around Us and Sea Around Us – Indian Ocean are research initiatives at the University of British Columbia and the University of Western Australia, respectively.
+The Sea Around Us has been supported generously by The Pew Charitable Trusts for 15 years, followed by support from the Paul G. Allan Family Foundation and Vulcan Inc., a Paul G. Allen company.
+The Sea Around Us provides reconstructed catch and other fisheries data, indicators and analyses to assess the impact of fisheries on marine ecosystems and offer mitigating solutions to stakeholders.
 A lack of accurate or comprehensive data make efforts to stem the tide of overfishing difficult, limiting the chances of success.
-The Sea Around Us provides one part of the solution – using reconstructed catch data for fisheries across the globe.
+The Sea Around Us provides a part of the solution – using comprehensive and truly global reconstructed catch and other data and analyses for fisheries across the globe (Pauly and Zeller 2016b).

 RECONSTRUCTED AND ALLOCATED CATCH